la2050/archive/README.md

 You can make edits in the staging branch and commit them just as you would normally.
 They’ll automatically appear on the staging website within a few minutes.

-Once you’re happy with how your changes look on the staging website, you can copy them over to the [public website](https://archive.la2050.org) (aka, the `master` branch) using a pull request.
+Once you’re happy with how your changes look on the staging website, you can copy them over to the [public website](https://archive.la2050.org) (the `master` branch) using a pull request.
 Here are the steps:

 1. Press the “new pull request” button.